lorin/openstack-hackspace/README.md

  * Interacting with a production OpenStack deployment (Rackspace Public Cloud) using command-line tools
  * Doing your own deployment of OpenStack (DevStack) inside of the Rackspace cloud
- * Interacting with your OpenStack deployment using a web dashboard
+ * Interacting with your OpenStack deployment using the OpenStack Dashboard
  * Poking around your deployment to understand how OpenStack is implemented

 ## What you need